idkitsspicy/Speak_Smart/README.md

 # Speak_Smart
 Speak Smart is a tool that analyses and evaluates audio transcript of a self-introduction given by the user either in textual or uploaded file format.
+Speak Smart is unique since it uses real time LLM integration to evaluate user's response.
 ## Metrics take into consideration :-
 ### Content & Structure
 ```